rokudev/SceneGraphDeveloperExtensions/documentation/1-components.md

     * Reference to ComponentController node that is created and used inside library
     * Read Only
 * <a id="basescene#fields#buttonbar"></a>**buttonBar** (node)
-    * Reference to ButtonBar node that is created and used inside the library
+    * Reference to the button bar node (default ButtonBar is created by the SGDEX)
-    * Read Only

 * <a id="basescene#fields#exitchannel"></a>**exitChannel** (bool)
     * Exits channel if set to true
     * Write Only